 4.1.
 Discretion, agency and independence, and on a voluntary basis.
-Locate in agreement

 The work of the social monitoring network shall be focused exclusively and directly on the implementation of the Agreement on a temporary bilateral national ceasefire and its Protocols.

 5. Characteristics of the information